leoneckert/facemash-workshop/README.md

 **[6] Download a facial-landmarks-prediction model**

 Download the file you find at [https://github.com/biometrics/openbr-models/blob/master/dlib/shape_predictor_68_face_landmarks.dat](https://github.com/biometrics/openbr-models/blob/master/dlib/shape_predictor_68_face_landmarks.dat) and just put it into your project folder.

+**[7] Get some datasets of faces**

+Store in data/[name of dataset].

+For itp, I supply a set of current students' faces.

 ---

 This should be it!
-Now get coding on the project, or use the finished pieces in this repo!
+Now get coding on the project, or [use the finished pieces in this repo](https://github.com/leoneckert/facemash-workshop#using-facemash)!

 ---